google-marketing-solutions/article-to-video/README.md

 ## Solution Description
 This is a Python-based solution that processes customer-provided text and image inputs to convert them into short-form video formats.
-It generates an AI summary from the provided text content, an audio track from the summary, and finally produces a video file (.mp4) that is a concatenation of the provided images with some visual effects and the audio track as voiceover.
+It generates an AI summary from the provided text content, an audio track from the summary using Gemini 2.5 Pro TTS, and finally produces a video file (.mp4) that is a concatenation of the provided images with some visual effects and the audio track as voiceover.

+**Key Features:**
+* **83 Language Support** - Gemini TTS supports 24 GA languages and 59 Preview
+  languages
+* **Natural Multi-Speaker Audio** - Up to 8 universal voices (Kore, Charon, Aoede, Puck, Fenrir, Leda, Zephyr, Orus)
+* **High Quality Audio** - 24kHz LINEAR16 audio output
+* **Modern Image Format Support** - Supports WEBP, JPEG, PNG, GIF, and BMP

 This solution is still under development and should be considered experimental.